metabase/metabase/docs/users-guide/interactive-dashboards.md

 - Saved questions
 - URLs

-You can also pass a value to that destination from the clicked card.
+If you're linking to a dashboard or a SQL question that has filters, you can also pass values from the current dashboard to the filters in the destination.
 For example, if you link to a dashboard that has a filter for category, you can pass a value for category from the origin question to the destination dashboard:

 ![Pass value to dashboard](images/interactive-dashboards/pass-value.png)